 Qualifications to Buy Your Car

 If there are any errors in your credit history, fix those before applying for a loan.
-If you are leaning toward a personal loan, your credit score will have to be higher, usually around 600, than if you want to get a car loan at a dealership.
+If you are leaning toward a personal loan, your credit score may have to be higher, usually around 670 or higher, than if you want to get a car loan at a dealership.

 You can’t use a trade-in at a bank.

 Check with your bank to see what their requirement is for a down payment on a car loan.
-If you have a low credit score, you will need a larger down payment.
+If you have a low credit score, you may need a larger down payment.

 Your Income Is Still Important